Learning is always in play:

 Reading is also a fundamental part of the development of language skills.
 A 2018 study published in the journal Pediatrics concluded that promoting reading aloud and play from birth to five years has the potential to enhance not only language skills, but also social-emotional development.
 Providing opportunities to encourage reading — or being read to by a parent or caregiver — helps improve school readiness for prekindergarten-age children, while enhancing literacy in school-age children.

 In addition, since 2012, the Children’s Museum Book Bank has given away over 100,000 books to children who can’t afford or otherwise don’t have access to books throughout Central Virginia, while the Children’s Museum Book Buggy delivers books directly to area schools and neighborhoods where young children and students need them most.

 All Locations: Town Square (featuring a Bank, Grocery Store, Diner and more).
 Guests will also find books and “Reading Nook” areas designed for their enjoyment at each location.

 In the end, there is no one type of play that is more important than another — in fact, the best type of play is that which combines elements of all seven, mixed together with a child’s own unique personality.
 At the Children’s Museum, exhibits are designed to support combinations of play types happening together.
-Visit any Children’s Museum location today to enjoy the unique exhibits and new experiences, always encouraging learning through play!
+Visit our Downtown or Chesterfield Children’s Museum locations today to enjoy the unique exhibits and new experiences, always encouraging learning through play!